 Some people believe

-that a hedgehog’s temperament is all in its genes, while others
+that hedgehog temperament is all in the genes while others

 in the middle.

-that my sister-in-law visited and went to play with the babies.
-She used
+that a friend visited and went to play with the babies.
+This friend used

-to raise hedgehogs but had her last litter born about 4 years ago.
+to raise hedgehogs but had her last litter born about 4 years before.
 When

-she saw how friendly the babies were, she cried at how wonderful and
+she saw how friendly the babies were, she cried.
+She was amazed at how

-amazing the difference was from what she remembered.
+big the difference in friendliness was from what she remembered.

-Given the interaction between nature and nurture, it is very important that owners keep in mind that the best way to bring out the optimal temperament in a hedgehog is to carefully try to match the environmental response to the hedgehog’s needs.
+Given the interaction between nature and nurture, it is very important that owners keep in mind that the best way to bring out the best in a hedgehog is to carefully try to match the environmental to the needs of the hedgehog.
 An outgoing, friendly hedgehog can handle longer, noisier, more interactive handling sessions than a shy, anxious hedgehog.
-A shy, anxious hedgehog especially needs quiet, loving contact, or sometimes gentle talk and limited intrusion, to help bring out its best.
-It’s important to remember that all hedgehogs are not the same, and the way that we treat them can help them to feel secure and happy in their home.
+A shy, anxious hedgehog especially needs quiet, loving contact, or sometimes gentle talk and limited intrusion.
+Watch your hedgehog and it will teach you what it needs to bring out its best.